Requirements to Graduate with Honors in Sociology

 - Maintain close contact with the faculty thesis mentor on the development of the thesis project, including literature review, data collection, analysis, reporting and interpretation of the results.

-- Once all drafts have been completed, submit one paper copy of the thesis and an honors thesis submission form to the Sociology Undergraduate Advising Office (3231 Turlington).
-In addition, deliver a second copy of the honors thesis submission form (but no paper copy of the thesis itself) to the CLAS Honors Coordinator (105 Academic Advising Center).
+- Once all drafts have been completed, submit one paper copy of the thesis and an honors thesis submission form to the Sociology Undergraduate Advising Office (3364 Turlington) or to the Main office (3219 Turlington) if advisor is not available”.
 These submissions are due no later than the Friday two weeks before the end of finals week (please check the Registrar’s homepage for the exact deadline each semester).

 - Submit an electronic copy of the thesis to the Honors Program via their online submission form (see their website for more details).
 Please contact the Honors Program with any questions regarding this step in the process.
 Students who enroll in SYA4931 and complete an honors thesis should inform their supervising faculty mentor of all deadlines and plan accordingly.